Get,

 Introduction

 In this article, we will cover the basics of a PDW blood test.
-We’ll discuss about why it’s done, how it’s done, and what the results mean.
-We will also touch on the connection between PDW, and blood disorders tied to platelets.
+We’ll discuss why it’s done, how it’s done, and what the results mean.
+We will also touch on the connection between PDW and blood disorders tied to platelets.
 Lastly, we’ll share ways to get ready for a doctor’s visit for a PDW test.

 pdw blood test